 Can the donation of small appliances qualify for a tax write-off?

-At thrift stores like Goodwill, donations that are in good working condition can qualify for tax reductions.
+At non-profit thrift stores like Goodwill, donations that are in good working condition can qualify for tax reductions.
 When you drop off your small appliance just ask for a receipt.

 How do we know that a recycler is properly recycling small appliances?

 Knowing for sure if your appliances are being recycled properly is tricky.
 If your in doubt just ask.
 Recyclers that are certified should gladly show you their certification.
 If the recycler is certified, chances are very high that they are recycling responsibly.
 Currently, there are two different accredited certification standards: Responsible Recycling Practices (R2) and the e-Stewards standards.
 It is recommended that you choose certified recyclers.